monkeydchopper/RLML/README.md

 Key features of the project include:
 - **Mapping**  based on LiDAR scans and reflectors

-- **Relocalization**  using the generated map
+- **Relocalization**  using the reflective markers on the saved map

-- **Real-time localization**  by combining LiDAR and odometry, providing precise and smooth state estimation for stable and reliable control
+- **Real-time localization**  by combining LiDAR, odometry and reflective markers, providing precise and smooth state estimation for stable and reliable control

 ---